The Future of Restaurant Real Estate

 Each of these changes puts the more traditional restaurant real estate strategy into question.
 Is there a better approach to getting food in front of customers?
 The answer is a resounding yes.
 In fact, there are a number of strategies to test in the coming year.

-1. Take advantage of open storefronts.
+1. Take advantage of open storefronts

-2. Explore the ghost kitchen concept.
+2. Explore the ghost kitchen concept

-Most everyone in the restaurant industry has heard of this new approach to dining, but some might still be wondering how ghost kitchens actually work.
+Almost everyone in the restaurant industry has heard of this new approach to dining, but some might still be wondering how ghost kitchens actually work.
 The ghost kitchen concept functions much like any other commercial kitchen concept, but with one exception: no dining space.
 One restaurant can set up shop in another restaurant’s kitchen, lowering overhead and opening itself up to new markets available through delivery.

 Perhaps you want to test out a new menu or new market before committing to a brick-and-mortar location.
 A “shadow” kitchen makes this possible at a fairly low cost.
 Should you need help exploring this option, Reef Technology has become a major player in the space.
 The company is currently aiming to facilitate 10,000 ghost kitchen concept locations.

-3. Adopt an omnichannel restaurant approach.
+3. Adopt an omnichannel restaurant approach

 Although people might be returning to brick-and-mortar establishments, many have grown accustomed to the conveniences offered over the last couple of years.
 Meet consumers where they are by adopting an omnichannel restaurant approach.
 This customer-centric approach to dining offers multiple alternatives for eating out.
 Delivery, pickup, drive-thru, and online ordering can all support the traditional dine-in option.